Cowboy Theme Birthday Party

 Now that everyone has been given a western welcome, wow them in the party room by decorating with fantastic balloon bouquets!
 Alternate these larger and smaller bouquets around the room depending on the space you have to work with:

 Set out bales of hay if your party is outside (or inside if you're brave).
 You can get them from your local garden or feed store, and they will add authenticity to your western party.
 It might be fun to set up a little "campfire" area.
 Make a fire circle with stones, set out a few fire logs, and use a flame light or crinkled paper to simulate a fire.
 The kids will feel like they are out on the range heading cattle!

 Speaking of authentic western decorations, why not use rope as garland?
-You can mix it with red and blue crepe paper for a fun look.

 Now on to the best part, the food!
 You can serve a great western theme meal and still give the kids food they will love to eat.

 Root beer and cream soda in bottles is a fun treat as well.
 You can make it even more special by adding personalized western bottle labels

 There are plenty of fun games and activities you can do to entertain all of your little guests: